ShefardPT/Test_IndeedIdWalletAPI/README.md

 # Test_IndeedIdWalletAPI - test task for IndeedId
 ASP.NET Core WebAPI implementing user's wallet.
+Actual currencies and their rates should be requested from any public currency WebAPI

 Implemented functions: